apvarun/toastify-js/README.md

 }).showToast();
 ```

-Toast will be pushed 50px from left to right in x axis and 10px from top to bottom in y axis.
+Toast will be pushed 50px from right in x axis and 10px from top in y axis.

 **Note:**

-If `position` is equals to `right`, it will be pushed from right to left.
+If `position` is equals to `left`, it will be pushed from left.

-If `gravity` is equals to `bottom`, it will be pushed from bottom to top.
+If `gravity` is equals to `bottom`, it will be pushed from bottom.

 ## Browsers support